Controlling bad thoughts

 For my entire life I thought of murder.
-But, I've been controlling it.
-Only now it's getting out of hand.
+I've been controlling it but now it's getting out of hand.
 Like when I see a knife I really want to use it, and bad memories start to flood my mind.
 I tried to talk to my grandparents but they wouldn't believe me.
 I told my new friends but they only encouraged it.
 Now I'm stuck and sometimes I blame myself for everything.
 Also, I sometimes think I'm insane just like my mom.
-Help me soon as possible.
+Help me as soon as possible.

 I have good news for you.
 You are not insane, and not evil.
 You are traumatized.
 This means that the events of your childhood have hurt you, inside.

 Life has been very unfair to you, hasn't it?
 Even before you were born, your parents did terrible things - so bad that they were put in jail.
 And if they were into child porn, it's likely they did nasty things to you when you were a baby and a small child.

 A violent childhood has a hidden message.
 "I am more powerful than you.
 If you do something I don't like, then you are bad, and I have the right to punish you!"
 Is it surprising that you have kept thinking of murder?
 As a child, you probably had those thoughts aimed at your mom and dad.
 But as you grew older, you saw that other kids had better lives, and that everything, the whole world, was unfair.
 So, your resentment grew, and now you have urges to kill other people, maybe anyone who has it better than you.